aperezhortal/flake8-dashboard/README.rst

 Credits
 =======

-- This package was created using the `flake8-html`_ package as template.
+- This package was created using the `flake8-html`_ package as a template.

 - The dashboard html page was created using the `light-bootstrap-dashboard`_ template by `Creative Tim`_.